-State Hartish Festival 2025: Celebrate on Poel and in Wismar!
+State Harvest Festival 2025: Celebrate on Poel and in Wismar!

 Experience the state harvest festival on October 4th and 5th on the island of Poel and in Wismar - celebrations, regional products and culture.

-State Hartish Festival 2025: Celebrate on Poel and in Wismar!
+State Harvest Festival 2025: Celebrate on Poel and in Wismar!

-On October 04 and 05, 2025, Mecklenburg-Western Pomerania is transformed into a true main landscape: The state harvest festival will be held together for the first time this year by the island of Poel, the district of Northwest Mecklenburg and the city of Wismar.
-The preparations for this took more than a year and the mayor of Poel, Gabriele Richter, Mayor of Wismar Thomas Beyer and district administrator Tino Schomann proudly presented the varied program.
+On October 4th and 5th, 2025, Mecklenburg-Western Pomerania will be transformed into a true festival landscape: This year, for the first time, the state harvest festival will be jointly organized by the island of Poel, the district of Northwest Mecklenburg and the city of Wismar.
+The preparations for this took more than a year and the mayor of Poel, Gabriele Richter, the mayor of Wismar Thomas Beyer and district administrator Tino Schomann proudly presented the varied program.

-The festival will be celebrated in two different locations on two days: on Saturday on the island of Poel, where numerous attractions pile up, and on Sunday in Wismar, where the big parade conquered the city.
-A special highlight on the island is the peasant Olympics and a chicken bingo, in which visitors are given the opportunity to buy lots.
-In addition to awareness of the harvest, the fun is also very important here!
+The festival is celebrated over two days at two different locations: on Saturday on the island of Poel, where there are numerous attractions, and on Sunday in Wismar, where the big parade conquers the city.
+A special highlight on the island is the Farmers' Olympics and a chicken bingo, where visitors have the opportunity to buy tickets.
+In addition to raising awareness of the harvest, fun is also important here!

 Experience cultural diversity

-For those who are more interested in traditional and cultural diversity, the Thanksgiving Festival offers a wealth of opportunities.
-A potato peel competition, an art campaign and traditional peasant ball take place on the island of Poel.
-In addition, one should not miss the delicious regional delicacies offered by the local producers, for example directly at the stand of the district farmers' association Nordwestmecklenburg, which is represented on both days.
+For those more interested in traditional and cultural diversity, Thanksgiving offers a wealth of opportunities.
+A potato peeling competition, an art event and the traditional farmers' ball take place on the island of Poel.
+In addition, you shouldn't miss the delicious regional delicacies offered by local producers, for example directly at the stand of the Northwest Mecklenburg District Farmers' Association, which is represented on both festival days.

 In Wismar, Sunday opens with an impressive parade featuring decorated harvest floats, vintage cars and club cars.
 The goal of this parade is to establish the longest parade in Mecklenburg-Western Pomerania, with a length of at least 800 meters and 80 floats.
 Such a spectacle is not only a feast for the eyes, but also a wonderful opportunity to celebrate the spirit of community.